danog/MadelineProtoDocs/docs/API_docs/constructors/privacyKeyAddedByPhone.md

 ---
 title: privacyKeyAddedByPhone
-description: Privacy key added by phone
+description: Whether people can add you to their contact list by your phone number
 image: https://docs.madelineproto.xyz/favicons/android-chrome-256x256.png
 ---
 # Constructor: privacyKeyAddedByPhone